silbue98/PRO1000-V24/Milestone 2/Prototype_Module_4_Exercise.md

    - Location Information
    - Phone Information
 5. Payment Order
-  - Design a secure and user-friendly payment interface.
+  - Implemented a user-friendly payment interface.
   - Clear breakdown of costs before order confirmation.
   - Order summary with details of the purchased items.
   - Enters payment details and confirms the order.